 For example, let’s say you have hired a contractor with a large fleet of trained house framers or framing contractors and the framing for the exterior walls and interior walls arrives on site pre-assembled.
 In this scenario, everything might be finished in a couple of days.

-However, if the framing needs to be assembled on site, or if there are fewer framers to assist, or even if the weather is bad (snow, rain, etc.) things can drag on for months.
+However, if the framing needs to be assembled on-site, if there are fewer framers to assist, or even if the weather is bad (snow, rain, etc.) things can drag on for months.

 To avoid surprises, speak to your contractor about your build’s specifics.